heyLu/heylu.github.com/_posts/2013-07-06-a-thing-or-two-about-failure.md

 suffering this kind of problem.
 So, let's write some emails, right?

-So, the summary after the thinking (sometimes it's better to start this way, because writing it out force me to explain things better and not to succumb to evils such as elipsis and etc):
+So, the summary after the thinking (sometimes it's better to start this way, because writing it out forces me to explain things better and not to succumb to evils such as elipsis and etc):

 * too much (letter to a friend [l], document [f], reading [1/2 read, review f], shopping list [1/2], separation [f], tdd [f mostly], think [f], consciousness [f], meetup [s])